mslusarz/csv-nix-tools/README.md

 - use sqlite for that? expose using sql syntax?
 - importing from other tools (lspci -mm?, strace?, lsof -F, ss)?
 - tool for encoding strings in safe for transport way (base64? just hex?)
+- loops and temporary variables in rpn?
+- built-in pipes?
+- csv-show enabled by default?
+- what about unicode?
+- drop datetime type?
+- one multicommand binary?